Piercing Numbers in Circular Societies: Probabilities of Piercing Numbers

-\begin{lemma} Let $S = (X, \A)$ be a fixed-length circular society with $n$ distinct approval sets of length $p < \frac{1}{2k}$.
-Then $S$ has a minimum representative candidate set containing $k$ candidates (i.e., $\tau(S) = k$) if and only if there exists a unique collection of $k$ pairwise-disjoint approval sets in $\A$ whose union contains the left endpoints of all other approval sets. \end{lemma}
+\begin{lemma} Let $\S = (X, \A)$ be a fixed-length circular society with $n$ distinct approval sets of length $p < \frac{1}{2k}$.
+Then $S$ has a piercing number $\tau(\S) = k$ if and only if there exists a unique collection of $k$ pairwise-disjoint approval sets in $\A$ whose union contains the left endpoints of all other approval sets. \end{lemma}